 I ended up back in Auckland over Easter weekend.
 But I wanted to spend as little time as possible in the city, so visiting one of the nearby islands was top priority.
 I considered going to Rangitoto, but I didn’t quite feel up to that adventure at the time (I was dehydrated all week).
 Instead, I decided this would be the perfect time to finally head to Waiheke Island.

-I was really excited about spending a day on Waiheke.
-I took the ferry over on the morning of Easter Sunday, although I kept forgetting what day it was.
+I was really excited about spending a day on Waiheke Island.
+I took the ferry over on the morning of Easter Sunday (although I totally forgot it was a holiday at the time).
 I wanted to visit the beaches, explore Oneroa, and go on a short walk.
-I signed up for a guided tour of the island, just to get my bearings.
-The bus took us around some of the major points on Waiheke, giving us some background info about each place.
+I started the day with a guided bus tour of the island to help me get my bearings.
+The bus took us around some of the major points on Waiheke Island and gave us some background info about each place.

-If I ever return to Auckland, I’ll carve out a couple of days just for Waiheke (and one for Rangitoto).
+If I ever return to Auckland, I’ll be sure to carve out a couple of days just for Waiheke Island (and one for Rangitoto).